-- Cost of Revenues the direct costs associated with the generation of the Company's revenues. - Operating Expenses comprised of the sub-categories of personnel, marketing and promotion, general and administrative, and bad debts. - Non-operating Income and Expenses comprised of the sub-categories of interest expense, interest income, losses on obligations settled with equity, and changes in the fair value of non-consolidated investments.
+- Cost of Revenues the direct costs associated with the generation of the Company's revenues. - · Operating Expenses comprised of the sub-categories of personnel, marketing and promotion, general and administrative, and bad debts. - Non-operating Income and Expenses comprised of the sub-categories of interest expense, interest income, losses on obligations settled with equity, changes in the fair value of non-consolidated investments, and other non-operating gains and losses.